Chinese Version: 选择微控制器的 10 个步骤

 One of the best parts of selecting a new microcontroller is finding a development kit to play with and learn the inner working of the controller.
 Once an engineer has settled their heart on the part they want to use they should research what development kits are available.
 If a development kit isn’t available then the selected part is most likely not a good choice and they should go back a few steps and find a better part.
 Most development kits today cost under $100.
 Paying any more than that (unless it is designed to work with multiple processor modules) is just too much.
 Another part may be a better choice.

 The selection of the development kit nearly solidifies the choice of microcontroller.
 The last consideration is to examine the compiler and tools that are available.
 Most microcontrollers have a number of choices for compilers, example code and debugging tools.
 It is important to make sure that all the necessary tools are available for the part.
 Without the right tools the development process could become tedious and expensive.

 Even with the selection a microcontroller nothing is set in stone.
 Usually the development kit arrives long before the first prototyped hardware.
 Take advantage by building up test circuits and interfacing them to the microcontroller.
 Choose high risk parts and get them working on the development kit.
 It may be that you discover the part you thought would work great has some unforeseen issue that would force a different microcontroller to be selected.
 In any event, early experimentation will ensure that you made the right choice and that if a change is necessary, the impact will be minimal!

 jacobbeningo is an embedded systems consultant and lecturer who specializes in the design of resource constrained and low energy devices.
 He works with companies to decrease costs and time to market while maintaining a quality and robust product.
 He is an avid tweeter, a tip and trick guru, a homebrew connoisseur and a fan of pineapple!
-Feel free to contact him at email@example.com or at his website www.beningo.com.
+Feel free to contact him on his website.

 Great article!
 Using some of the guidance here to improve on my selection process.